sleeyax/FamePHP/README.md

 # FamePHP
 Facebook messenger's platform changed a lot after the completion of FamePHP, so here we are with version 2 of this framework!
-V2 is not a complete rewrite, but it has too many changes to be merged with the master branch.
+V2 is not a complete rewrite, but it has too many changes to be merged with the master branch at this point in time.

 ## What's new
 * PHP 7.2+